Qubit-excitation-based adaptive variational quantum eigensolver: Results

 In step 4, we pick the qubit excitation, $\tilde{A}^{(m)}(\theta^{(m)})$, with the largest contribution to the energy reduction, $\Delta {E}^{(m)}$.
 If $\Delta {E}^{(m)}$ is below some threshold $\epsilon > 0$, we exit the iterative loop.
 If instead the $|\Delta {E}^{(m)}|> \epsilon$, we add $\tilde{A}^{(m)}(\theta^{(m)})$ to the ansatz.

-If it is known that the ground state of the simulated system has spin zero, as the Hartree-Fock state does, then we append the spin-complementary of $\tilde{A}^{(m)}(\theta^{(m)})$ (step 5).
-In this way, we enforce spin conservation of the ansatz.
-However, unlike the ADAPT-VQE, our algorithm assigns independent variational parameters to the two spin-complement excitations.
-The reason for this is that qubit excitations do not account for fermionic anticommutation; hence, they require additional ``variational flexibility'' to account for the correct relative sign between the two spin-complementary qubit excitations.
-Performing step 5 approximately halves the number of iterations.
+If it is known, \textit{a priori}, that the ground state of the simulated system has spin zero, as the Hartree-Fock state does, we assume that qubit-excitation evolutions come in spin-complement pairs.
+Hence, we append the spin-complement of $\tilde{A}^{(m)}(\theta^{(m)})$, $\tilde{A}'^{(m)}(\theta'^{(m)})$ (step 5) to the ansatz.
+However, unlike the fermionic-ADAPT-VQE, the QEB-ADAPT-VQE assigns independent variational parameters to the two spin-complement excitation evolutions.
+The reason for this is that qubit excitation evolutions do not account for the parity of the state.
+Hence, additional variational flexibility is required to obtain the correct relative sign between the two spin-complement qubit excitation evolutions.
+Performing step 5 roughly halves the number of iterations required to construct an ansatz for a particular accuracy.

+In Supplementary Note 4, we discuss the computational complexity of the QEB-ADAPT-VQE.
+As a worst case estimate, the QEB-ADAPT-VQE might require as many as $O(n{N_{MO}}^{16})$ quantum computer measurements.